cbub/Tip-Calculator/README.md

 ## Notes

 The intial implementation described in the video was pretty clear, however I had trouble getting changed fields in the settings view to update the segmented control in the first view.
 I solved this in a rather hacky fashion by moving data with the prepareForSegue function and creating a new push segue.
 Even though I had worked out the NSUserDefaults to keep data across restarts it was not saving data simpy from switching views.
 I did not fully understand the app's lifecycle, however I now use the ViewWillAppear function as I learned more.
+A known bugs is that user can put any number they want in the tip percent settings without regard for the others.

 ## License